 The ideal solution to the loss of direction and lack of coordination is to delegate tasks and decision-making to the junior levels in the organizational chart.
 Delegating tasks and responsibility not only saves time but also equips lower-level employees with better skills, rather than waiting for the higher levels of management to give direction on every task.
 Furthermore, delegation motivates junior employees to be innovative and creative since they move from being just executors of functions to owners of specific tasks.

 Diseconomies of Scale and Mechanization

 The initial introduction of machines in a largely manual system can also lead to increased costs.
-If a company plans to mechanize its operations, such exercises should be introduced in phases to reduce the effects of diseconomies of scale.
+If a company plans to mechanize its operations, such exercises should be effectively managed to reduce the impacts of diseconomies of scale.